 Surprisingly, the ideal temperature would be around 25°C. It might be tempting to blast the AC at a lower temperature, but a higher setting will be more energy-efficient and save on bills.

-What’s the Best AC Setting for Sleeping?
+What’s the Best Air Conditioner Temperature for Sleeping?

 Most people like to adjust their AC settings when they’re sleeping.
 We suggest programming your thermostat to gradually lower the temperature as you approach bedtime.